310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% bubble Tetora sad %}
 Uumyu… But it's not that I’m depressed or anything.

-It’s just that I have to think these things through— I’m the leader after all, the very same guy who inherited the red color from Morisawa-senpai.
+It’s just that I have to think these things through — I’m the leader after all, the very same guy who inherited the red color from Morisawa-senpai.

 Also, if I don’t figure out why everyone’s leaving and think up a solution for it, it’s just gonna keep happening over and over again.